RockySong/micropython-rocky/README.md

 - mpy-cross/ -- the MicroPython cross-compiler which is used to turn scripts into precompiled bytecode.
 - ports/unix/ -- a version of MicroPython that runs on Unix.
-- ports/nxp_rt105/ -- a version of MicroPython that runs on the imxrtevk105x and similar i.mx rt105x boards (using NXP's MCUXpresso SDK drivers).
+- ports/nxp_rt1050_60/ -- a version of MicroPython that runs on the imxrtevk105x and similar i.mx rt1050/60 boards (using NXP's MCUXpresso SDK drivers).
+OpenMV is also ported to i.MX RT1050/60 devices.
 - ports/nxp_lpc546/ -- a version of MicroPython that runs on the LPCXPresso54608 board and similar lpc54608 boards (using NXP's MCUXpresso SDK drivers).
 - tests/ -- test framework and test scripts.